blackranger9812/MSI-GV62-8RD-Hackintosh/README.md

  - Audio (Mic and Jack)
  - Brightness (Fn Keys are OK)
  - Trackpad Gestures
+ - Wifi (Working with itlwm.kext and Heliport.app)
+ - Bluetooh

  Not Working :
   - Nvidia 1050ti (Disabled)